TomObungu/breakbeat/README.md

 - Sometimes pressing enter twice whilst editing settings crashes the game
 - Playing another chart after finishing a chart entirely will cause the chart to never advance to the scores page
 - Trying to load into another chart after finishing a chart may cause the chart to text to be black and the song to not load
+- The difficulty calculation of beatmaps is not accurate